 Looking for the best superhero games on PC?
 After all, the world has comic book fever.
 Look around and you’ll see it: everyone’s BIFF-ing and POW-ing each other out of the way in hunt of the best superhero games.
 People with towels pegged to their shoulders dive into stores, searching with non-X-ray-vision for the best DC games, while those swinging a red, white, and blue painted bin lid peruse the internet for lists of the best Marvel games.

-Before this feature spirals off into an inescapable whole of comic references, here is our list of eight great superhero games you can play on PC, including two of the best Batman games.
+Before this feature spirals off into an inescapable whole of comic references, here is our list of the best superhero games you can play on PC, including two of the best Batman games.
 That should be enough super-powered goodness to keep you happy until the next blockbuster lands.
 And the best PC games are super in their own right, too.

 The best superhero games are:

 Infinity War is one of Marvel comics’ largest crossover events.
 In 1992, it brought together dozens of superheroes to team up against Thanos and his impossibly powerful Infinity Gauntlet.
 It’s a classic story of uniting against impossible odds.
 Sometimes, though, heroes don’t see eye to eye.
 Instead of working together, they begin to fight among themselves.
 This was the focus of the famous 2006 Civil War storyline.
 But not only was this the basis for an immensely successful Marvel movie, this event was also rendered in playable form in Marvel Ultimate Alliance 2.